 Why refinance your home loan?

-Refinancing your home loan might seem like a good idea, especially if there are lower interest rates available and attractive cashback offers on the market in Australia.
+Refinancing your home loan might seem like a good idea, especially if there are lower interest rates available.

 And it could be.
 There are several ways refinancing may benefit you.
 Moving your loan to a new bank might mean you can: